 Adoption of newly effective and future Standards

-A number of new standards, amendments to standards and interpretations are effective for annual periods beginning on or after 1 January 2021.
+A number of new standards, amendments to standards and interpretations are effective for annual periods beginning on or after 1 January 2022.

-The amendments of the standards noted below has not had a material impact on the financial statements.
+The amendments to the standards noted below have not had a material impact on the financial statements.